nuxt-modules/plausible/README.md

 ## Composables

-As with other composables in the Nuxt 3 ecosystem, the following ones are available without the need of importing them.
+As with other composables in the Nuxt 3 ecosystem, they are auto-imported and can be used in your application's components.

-> ℹ️ Since the Plausible instance is available in the client only, calling the tracking composables will have no effect.
-They will exit gracefully on the server.
+> ℹ️ Since the Plausible instance is available in the client only, executing the composables on the server will have no effect.

 ### `useTrackEvent`